Skip to main content

 Toast

-• Use Toasts for subtle feedback that should always be visible, regardless of where the user is in an app.
+• Use toasts for subtle feedback that should always be visible, regardless of where the user is in an app.
 The information doesn't need to be related to the user's current context.

-• Always use Toasts for temporary messages that shouldn't cause a significant disruption in the user's workflow.
+• Always use toasts for temporary messages that shouldn't cause a significant disruption in the user's workflow.

 Inline messages